krobelus/rate-experiments/thesis.md

 incorrect result due to these clauses.

-Moving from operational DRAT to specified DRAT requires changes in some state-of-the-art SAT solvers because their proofs contain deletions of unit clauses that can render them incorrect under specified DRAT.
-We did not see a motivation for those deletions, so we investigated how they are being generated.
-We found that the solvers who emit the problematic deletions do not undo inferences made using the deleted clauses, acting as if they had not been deleted.
-Since operational DRAT ignores deletions of unit clauses, the proof is interpreted as if the clauses were not deleted, matching the solvers' internal behavior.
-Luckily, fixes appear to be simple and non-intrusive; we provide patches for award-winning solvers to make them generate proofs without counter-productive unit deletions, eliminating the need to ignore some them.
+Moving from operational DRAT to specified DRAT requires changes in some state-of-the-art SAT solvers because their proofs can be incorrect under specified DRAT.
+To the best of our knowledge, all of those solvers are based on `MiniSat`\cite{DBLP:conf/sat/EenS03}.
+Their proofs can be incorrect under specified DRAT because they may contain some deletions of unit clauses.
+As we did not see a motivation for those deletions, we investigated how they are being generated.
+We found that the solvers who emit the problematic deletions do not undo inferences made using the deleted clauses, hence acting as if they had not been deleted.
+Since operational DRAT ignores deletions of unit clauses, state-of-the-art proof checkers interpreted it as if the clauses were not deleted, matching the solvers' internal behavior.
+Luckily, fixes appear to be simple and non-intrusive: we provide small patches for award-winning solvers to make them generate proofs without counter-productive unit deletions, eliminating the need to ignore them.

 DRAT proofs are designed to use minimal space per proof step but checking them is computationally expensive.
 In theory, checking costs are comparable to solving costs \cite{DBLP:journals/stvr/HeuleHW14}.
-Consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years \cite{DBLP:conf/aaai/Heule18}.
+Consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years
+\cite{DBLP:conf/aaai/Heule18}.
 Clearly, it is essential for a proof checker to be as efficient as possible to deal with such workloads.
-When considering switching to specified DRAT, it is important to be able to estimate any additional costs.
+When considering switching to specified DRAT, it is important to assess any additional costs.
 A checker for specified DRAT may incur an overhead due to the need to honor unit deletions.
-There is an efficient algorithm to check specified DRAT \cite{DBLP:conf/fmcad/Rebola-PardoC18}
+There is an efficient algorithm to check specified DRAT
-that introduces several optimizations that are not necessary for checking operational DRAT.
-Previous results suggested that the checking costs do not change significantly.
+\cite{DBLP:conf/fmcad/Rebola-PardoC18} that introduces several optimizations that are not necessary for checking operational DRAT.
+Previous results suggest that the checking costs do not change significantly.
 However, those results were based on a checker that was not as efficient as state-of-the-art operational DRAT checkers.
 This motivates our central research question:

 *Is it possible to check specified DRAT as efficiently as operational DRAT?*